shivannis/xandr-docs-public/xandr-docs/articles/bidders/your-reports.md

 ---
-title: Bidders - Your Reports
+title: Your Reports
 description: The articles explains the recent reports that you have to run, the recent report queries, and saved reports. ms.date: 10/28/2023
 ---

-# Bidders - Your reports
+# Your reports

 **Your Reports** displays **recent reports** you have run, **saved report** templates and **scheduled reports**.